 Monday 27th of March the researchers performing analyses on the Project MinE data met in Amsterdam, the Netherlands.
-They discussed the methods of all ongoing research projects and analyses with the Project MinE data.
+They discussed the methods of all ongoing analyses with the Project MinE data.

 Working groups of researchers from around the world were established to continue the international collaborative work on:

 - Working Group 1 – Phenotyping (studying variations in disease progress and associations with genetics)

 Chair: Matthieu Moisse, Belgium

 - Working Group 2 – Gene burden Case-Controls (comparisons of DNA of patients and healthy controls)

 Chair: Sara Pulit, the Netherlands

 - Working Group 3 – Epigenetic data (methylation)

 - Working Group 4 – Data infrastructure